namsral/multipass/README.md

 Install
 -------

-Donwload the binary from the [releases][releases] page.
+Download the binary from the [releases][releases] page.
 If your platform isn't listed please submit a PR.

 ### Build